maricairns/ai-safety-collaborations/README.md

 ---

-My career focus is to apply clinical psychology and human factors expertise to AI model behaviour and personality to, in turn, help solve AI alignment challenges.
+My career focus is to apply clinical psychology and human factors expertise to AI model behaviour, personality, (meta)cognition, and identity to, in turn, help solve AI alignment challenges.

 I believe human factors domain expertise is vital at the source of the river.